OmniDB/doc/src/en/09_visualizing_data.md

 #### Simple graph

-To access it just right click the root node of the tree and then select the action *Render Graph > Simple Graph*:
+This one display simple table nodes and their relationships.
+To access it just right click the schema node you want in the tree and then select the action *Render Graph > Simple Graph*:

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_058.png)